Ma’s Sichuan Liangmian (四川凉面) Spicy Cold Noodles

 If you are preparing this dish potluck style (as pictured), assemble the ingredients together in a large bowl and toss to mix.
 (In the normal way of serving this dish, a minced scallion garnish is preferable for dressing individual bowls.
 However, when we prepare this for a potluck, we want every guest to experience the same flavors whether they’re being served first or last.
 So instead of only adding scallions as the garnish, which inevitably gets unevenly distributed, we thinly slice them on a noodle-compatible diagonal and toss with the rest of the ingredients.)

-This requires 1) individual serving bowls and 2) a lot of confidence (the kind of dinner-party-hosting confidence that likely already lends you toward this serving style).
+This requires 1) individual serving bowls and 2) confidence (the kind of dinner-party-hosting confidence that likely already lends you toward this serving style).
 Blanch fresh mung bean sprouts (approx. 1/3 the dry weight of the noodles) in boiling water and add a small bed of sprouts in the bottom (and it must be the bottom, where the sauce pools!) of each bowl first.
 Layer portions of the cooled noodles in each bowl, then spoon an appropriate amount (to taste) of each dressing ingredient atop each serving.
 Garnish with scallions and any other optional toppings.
 Toasted/fried peanuts, pulled chicken breast and slivered cucumber are all popular.

 Admittedly, this serving style works best if you know the taste you’re going after.
 If it sounds inefficient to guesstimate/taste-check every ingredient for a crowd, there’s no shame in leaving it to the aunties and uncles who have been doing it for years!
 After all, aside from the choice and preparation of ingredients, this is the main act that sets every noodle stand apart.
 How vendors 拌 (bàn) their noodles—which encompasses taste, texture/mouthfeel, proportion and all the other elements of a highly slurpable bowl, much more than just the action of physically mixing in a dressing—is a point of pride.